mamamu/oil-close/README.md

   - listdisplay (api) 👍
   - toggle (db) 👍 (have base component for toggle still need to wire up to db once it's in)
   - headcount (db) need to write component and db function, think this one needs to be updated on a timeout function.  make sure nothing left in toggle since doing this sep. now 👍
-  - headcount done with timer, not 100 percent happy--look into server push maybe better.
+  - headcount updates now done with server sent event on main (VenueGeolocate.jsx) and passed down through props, old timer code still in there, just commented out 👍

  api access middleware
   - clean up the api data, only need id, name, maybe link out to Yelp here, or maybe nothing else